A Duckling Swims in the Tisza: 2000s to the present

-"A Duckling Swims in the Tisza" became a staple of Ukrainian choirs, including the Revutsky Academic Choir and the Kyiv Orthodox Theological Academy Choir.
+"A Duckling Swims in the Tisza" subsequently became a staple of Ukrainian choirs, including the Revutsky Academic Choir and the Kyiv Orthodox Theological Academy Choir.
 The song was performed at the Festival Internazionale Musica Sacra Virgo Lauretana in Italy.

 In 2015, the Danish neofolk band Die Weisse Rose performed a cover of "A Duckling Swims in the Tisza" during a performance in Kyiv; a recording was subsequently included in their live album White Roses in Bloom in Kyiv.

 Use during the Euromaidan and subsequent events

-In January 2014, a 2002 recording of "A Duckling Swims in the Tisza" recorded by Pikkardiyska Tertsiya was used during the funeral of Belarusian Euromaidan activist Mykhailo Zhyznevskyi, who had previously shared with friends that the song was his favourite.
+In January 2014, a 2002 recording of "A Duckling Swims in the Tisza" by Pikkardiyska Tertsiya was used during the funeral of Belarusian Euromaidan activist Mykhailo Zhyznevskyi, who had previously shared with friends that the song was among his favourites.
 The song's lyrics and meaning have led to it being frequently used in memorials for killed protestors in the Euromaidan, the Revolution of Dignity, and the Russo-Ukrainian War, with it being called the "unofficial anthem" for fallen protestors and soldiers.

-The song was notably featured during the Armed Forces of Ukraine's Independence Day parade in August 2014, performed by the Revutsky Academic Choir.
+An instrumental version the song (a set of variations) was written by Roman Turovsky in several versions, for lute, theorbo, harpsichord, and organ.

 Russian use during the siege of Mariupol

-In 2022, pro-Russian performers Akim Apachev and Daria Frey performed a cover of "A Duckling Swims in the Tisza", set to footage of the siege of Mariupol.
-That same year, Russian state-controlled television channel RT released a video for the song filmed in the ruins of the Azovstal Iron and Steel Works.
+In 2022, pro-Russian performers Akim Apachev and Daria Frey performed a cover of "A Duckling Swims in the Tisza" under the name "Пливе кача" (plyve kacha, "a duckling swims"), set to footage of the siege of Mariupol.
+That same year, Russian state-controlled television channel RT released a music video for the song filmed in the ruins of the Azovstal Iron and Steel Works.
 YouTube subsequently removed the video due to it breaching its policy on hate speech.